Village development committee (Nepal): Purpose

-The purpose of village development committees is to organise village people structurally at a local level and creating a partnership between the community and the public sector for improved service delivery system.
-A village development committee has status as an autonomous institution and authority for interacting with the more centralised institutions of governance in Nepal.
-In doing so, the village development committee gives village people an element of control and responsibility in development, and also ensures proper utilization and distribution of state funds and a greater interaction between government officials, NGOs and agencies.
-The village development committees within a given area will discuss education, water supply, basic health, sanitation and income and will also monitor and record progress which is displayed in census data.
+The purpose of village development committees is to organise the village people structurally at a local level and creating a partnership between the community and the public sector for improved service delivery system.
+A village development committee has the status of an autonomous institution and the authority to interact with the more centralised institutions of governance in Nepal.
+In doing so, the village development committee gives the village people an element of control and responsibility in development, and also ensures proper utilization, distribution of state funds and a greater interaction between government officials, NGOs and agencies.
+The village development committees within a given area discuss education, water supply, basic health, sanitation and income and also monitor and record progress which is displayed in census data.

 Organization

 In a village development committee, there was one elected chief, usually elected with an over 80% majority.
 A chief was elected from each ward.
 With these, there were four members elected or nominated.
-To keep data and records, and to manage administrative works, there was one village secretary.
+To keep data and records, and to manage administrative work, there was one village secretary.
 The position was a permanent appointment by the government, from whom they received a salary.
-The ward members, ward chief, and VDC chiefs were not paid a salary, but they obtained money according to presence.
-VDCs were guided from the district development committee, headquarters, and the chief of DDC was a local development officer (LDO).
+The ward members, ward chief, and VDC chiefs were not paid a salary, but they obtained money according to their presence.
+VDCs were guided by the district development committee, headquarters, and the chief of DDC was a local development officer (LDO).
 Population and housing details of VDCs in Nepal were provided by the National Population and Housing Census, in 1991, 2001 and 2011.